 As you consider selling insurance from home, you’ll want to do your homework.
 Research your options and prepare in advance.

 Decide what type of insurance sales appeal to you and what will complement your personal and professional strengths.
 Focusing on a specialty in the insurance market will help you fine-tune your marketing efforts.
+To start, consider whether any of these health insurance categories are especially suited to your selling style:

 Once you’ve made a decision, it’s time to prepare.